harp-tech/protocol/Device.md

     0      :d1, 0, 1
 ```

 An array of 8 bytes that can be used to store a tag for a specific firmware version.
-For instance, it could be used to store the git hash of a specific release/commit.
-If not used, all bytes should be set to `0` (Zero).
+For instance, it could be used to store the Git hash of a specific release/commit.
 The byte-order is little-endian.
 This register is read-only.

-If not implemented, the device should return a default value of `0` (Zero) for all bytes.
+If not implemented, the device MUST return a default value of `0` (Zero) for all bytes.

 ### **`R_HEARTBEAT` (U16) – Heartbeat register reporting the current status of the device**